-Šestov, L.: Athény a Jeruzalém.
-Prel.
-A. Černohous.
-Olomouc: Refugium Velehrad-Roma s.r.o.
-2006. Šestov, L.: Moc kľúčov (Potestas clavium).
-Výber z esejí a aforizmov.
-Prel.
-A. Černohous.
-Olomouc: Refugium Velehrad-Roma s.r.o.
-2006 rik University in Košice Faculty: Faculty of A Course ID: KF/ RFO/22 Course name: R. Rorty: Philosophical Orchids Course type, scope a Course type: Practic Recommended cour Per week: 2 Per stu Course method: pre ce rse-load (hours): dy period: 28 Number of ECTS cro edits: 3 Recommended seme ster/trimester of the course: 4.
+University: P. J. Šafá rik University in Košice Faculty: Faculty of A urts Course ID: KF/ RFO/22 Course name: R. Rorty: Philosophical Orchids Course type, scope a Course type: Practic Recommended cour Per week: 2 Per stu Course method: pre ce rse-load (hours): dy period: 28 Number of ECTS cr edits: 3 Recommended seme ster/trimester of the course: 4.
 Course level: II.
-Prerequisities: assessed according to write a final paper of to the issues connect a student in seminars each attendance).
-Con checked and assessed points.
-Conditions of be completion: nuous control: during the semester a student is continuously checked and o his/her activity.
-To be awarded the credits for the semester, a student must n a topic selected from the topics offered by the teacher, which is to refer red with the basic work of the seminar in written discourse.
-Assessment of s is conditioned by obtaining the respective number of points (1 point for nditions of continuous control: during the semester a student is continuously according to his/her activity.
-Students must pass a final test consisting of 40 f exam: only after obtaining the respective number of credits on the basis of priteria in seminary exercises a student may take a written exam.
-American neopragma and also the critique o e is to familiarize students with philosophy of contemporary representative of atism.
-Students have a chance to become familiar with post-modern thinking of traditional philosophy - or traditional (Plato) metaphysics in the work by R. tten discourse points out various problems and controversial points of Rorty's 2) Ethics without Prir 3) Philosophy and the 4) Trotsky and the Without S 5) A World without S 6) Truth without Corr itical Through and Through nciples e Future ild Orchids Substances or Essences respondence to Reality sm and the Love of Wisdom
+Prerequisities: assessed according to write a final paper o to the issues connect a student in seminar each attendance).
+Co checked and assessed points.
+Conditions of fulfilment of the set o Learning outcomes: The aim of the course American neopragma and also the critique o The completion: The control: during the semester a student is continuously checked and to his/her activity.
+To be awarded the credits for the semester, a student must in a topic selected from the topics offered by the teacher, which is to refer and with the basic work of the seminar in written discourse.
+Assessment of is is conditioned by obtaining the respective number of points (1 point for inditions of continuous control: during the semester a student is continuously according to his/her activity.
+Students must pass a final test consisting of 40 cream: only after obtaining the respective number of credits on the basis of eriteria in seminary exercises a student may take a written exam.
+2) Ethics without Prin 3) Philosophy and the 4) Trotsky and the W 5) A World without S 6) Truth without Corr 7) Spinoza, Pragmatian 8) The Objectivity of 9) Universality and T 10) Trapped between Recommended literation RORTY, R.: Filozofic itical Through and Through nciples e Future fild Orchids Substances or Essences respondence to Reality sm and the Love of Wisdom Yalues Yruth Kant and Dewey: The Current Situation of Moral Philosophy